isomerpages/mse-zerowaste/_workgroup/01-citizens_workgroup.md

 ![Group discussion](/images/cw-3.jpg)

-This was the question posed to members of public who signed up to join the Ministry of the Environment and Water Resources’ (MEWR) inaugural Citizens’ Workgroup.
+This was the question posed to members of public who signed up to join the Ministry of Sustainability and the Environment’s (MSE) inaugural Citizens’ Workgroup.

 From 21 September to 20 October 2019, more than 40 citizens from diverse backgrounds worked together to co-create solutions to improve the way households recycle in Singapore.